stefaniafresca/stefaniafresca-academic/content/publication/conference-paper-2/index.md

 ---
-title: 'Neural Latent Dynamics Models'
+title: 'Long-time prediction of nonlinear parametrized dynamical systems by deep learning-based ROMs'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Nicola Farenga
+  - Federico Fatone
   - admin
   - Andrea Manzoni